Published: March 10, 2025

 ISBN: 979-8313683195

-Posted by Blake Walker 7 hours ago
+Posted by Sawyer Scott 12 hours ago

 What sets JavaScript is NOT a Toy (Paperback) apart is its focus on practical application.
 Each chapter includes exercises that challenge you to apply what you've learned, and the companion website provides additional resources.
 I've already incorporated several techniques into my daily work.

-Posted by Logan Parker 15 hours ago
+Posted by Jordan Wilson 15 hours ago

 As a senior developer, I'm often skeptical of technical books, but JavaScript is NOT a Toy (Paperback) surprised me.
 The authors don't just explain how things work—they explain why they work that way, which is crucial for truly understanding these concepts.
 The sections on are worth the price alone.